11 November 2015 | 3 mins

 Whether or not any of these suggestions appeals depends upon you own interests.
 If you have a keen interest in some field, your knowledge will provide a basis for building a collection and your passion for collecting will be sustained by the theme.

-On the flip side, here are some helpful steps to make the collecting process more fun, easy and profitable.
+If collecting coins is more appealing to you, here are some helpful steps to make the collecting process more fun, easy and profitable.

 Keep your stamps organised, safe and displayed creatively with: